cherry-nft/eliza/docs/notes/artcade-api.md

 The Artcade API provides a comprehensive set of endpoints for managing game patterns, including pattern generation, storage, retrieval, and evolution.
 This API is part of the Artcade plugin system located in `packages/plugin-artcade/playground/src/server`.

+---

+## Current State

+Server Output (pnpm run dev:server):
+✅ Server is running and processing requests
+✅ Vector embeddings are being generated successfully
+✅ Memory management is working (storing/retrieving patterns) ✅ Pattern tracking is functioning (usage counts, audit logs) ✅ Database operations are being logged properly

+Test Output (pnpm test:endpoints):
+✅ Health check passed
+✅ Pattern generation working (with correct HTML output) ✅ Pattern storage successful (with proper ID generation) ✅ Pattern retrieval working
+✅ Similar pattern search working (both by ID and HTML) ✅ Usage tracking functioning

+The most important thing to note is that we're seeing full end-to-end functionality:

+- The server can generate embeddings
+- The VectorDB is storing and retrieving patterns
+- The similarity search is working
+- The audit logging system is capturing operations

 ## Base URL

 ```